Pitch Deck: How To Create The Perfect Funding Proposal

 Include: An example, images and a demonstration of what your product does.
 Highlight the benefits to your customers.

-Example: In Reid Hoffman’s LinkedIn Series B pitch he uses a slide to illustrate how his solution is version 2.0 compared to what went before it, introducing the concept of networks over 1.0 flat directory solutions.
+Example: In Reid Hoffman’s LinkedIn Series B presentation he uses a slide to illustrate how his solution is version 2.0 compared to what went before it, introducing the concept of networks over 1.0 flat directory solutions.

 Slide 4: The Market